 RBL has, over the past several years, offered its services through a combination of direct sales generalists and specialists.
 Sales generalists market the mainstream or traditional routine laboratory services primarily to physicians, while specialists concentrate on individual market segments, such as hospitals or managed care organizations, or on testing niches, such as identity testing or genetic testing.
 Specialist positions are established when an in-depth level of expertise is necessary to effectively offer RBL's specialized services.
 When the need arises, specialists and generalists work cooperatively to address specific opportunities.
 In 1994, RBL employed approximately 190 generalists and 70 specialists.
-RBL sales generalists and specialists are compensated through a combination of salaries, commissions and bonuses, at levels commensurate with each individual's qualifications and responsibilities.
+RBL sales generalists and bonuses, at levels commensurate with each individual's qualifications and responsibilities.
 Commissions are primarily based upon the individual's productivity in generating new business for RBL.